-- Represented a secured lender in a successful arbitration securing the bank's right to foreclose on its bond collateral.
-Attorneys' fees were also awarded.
+- Represented a secured lender in expedited JAMS arbitration securing client's right to foreclose on its bond collateral.
+Attorneys' fees were also awarded in client's favor.

-- Represented a community bank in a judicial foreclosure action obtaining a deficiency judgment against the defendant in excess of $20 million.
-Obstacles we overcame during the five years of litigation included a series of cross-complaints filed by the defendant and the refusal to testify based on assertions of the Fifth Amendment privilege.
+- Obtained a $20 million deficiency judgment on behalf of client against defendants.
+Obstacles during the five years of litigation included a series of cross-complaints filed by the defendants and the refusal to testify based on assertions of the Fifth Amendment privilege.